 Iran has released a video of its underground missile depot, dubbed a 'missile city' as it houses a variety of modern weapons, in response to threats targeting its nuclear facilities.

-In a video posted by Iran’s Tasnim News Agency on March 25, Chief of Staff of the Iranian Armed Forces Mohammad Bagheri and Commander of the Aerospace Force of the Islamic Revolutionary Guard Corps (IRGC) Amir Ali Hajizadeh stand on a military all-terrain vehicle, driving along a tunnel.
+In a video posted by Iran's Tasnim News Agency on March 25, Chief of Staff of the Iranian Armed Forces Mohammad Bagheri and Commander of the Aerospace Force of the Islamic Revolutionary Guard Corps (IRGC) Amir Ali Hajizadeh stand on a military off-road vehicle, driving along a tunnel.
 On both sides are a series of missiles and rockets stacked on racks or mounted on truck-mounted launchers.

 Chief of Staff of the Iranian Armed Forces Mohammad Bagheri (left) and Commander of the Iranian Aerospace Forces Amir Ali Hajizadeh at an underground missile base